konsumer/mechmidi1/README.md

 - if you want to use easyeda & [jlcpcb](https://jlcpcb.com/) (it's very cheap & easy) you can disable any parts you don't need/want in BOM, and it will leave them out.
 For example, I didn't use the keys or 2040 they listed, I used my own (and it ended up better, I think.)
 - solder remaining components on board. [this](https://learn.sparkfun.com/tutorials/how-to-solder-castellated-mounting-holes/all) was helpful for the RP2040-Zero.
 Flux really helps, and a cheap USB microscope, if you have one.
 Basically, I fluxed it up, put a pointy tipped iron in slot, then added a lil solder, for each pin.
 - if you want classic MIDI, connect a board, like [this](https://www.amazon.com/ubld-itTM-Breakout-Board-Multi-Voltage/dp/B0BYMC926Z) to "expansion port" on board.
 I did this as a seperate board because I had a MIDI breakout-board laying around and I wanted it all to fit on a very small main-board.
 Another trick is sometimes the MIDI ports are included with other features on the board.
 For example [this](https://shop.m5stack.com/products/midi-unit-with-din-connector-sam2695) has MIDI DIN IN/OUT, as well as TRS MIDI ports, and has a full sound-engine built in (entire General Midi of 127 decent-sounding instruments.)
 Even if you don't want the sounds, the MIDI connections alone are useful, but with sounds, it makes the device even cooler!
 - [install circuitpython](https://circuitpython.org/board/waveshare_rp2040_zero/) and any [libs](https://circuitpython.org/libraries) you need to "circuitpython" disk, in lib dir.
 You can skip this if you want arduino or some other firmware, but circuitpython is recommended initially, to test things, easily.
-For me, the whole circuitpython bundle was too big, so just copy [these recommended libs](CIRCUITPYTHON.md)
+For me, the whole circuitpython bundle was too big, so just copy [firmware](firmware).
+My code.py is meant to test each part initially (so youc an make sure hardware/software is setup right.)
+- move sequencer.py to code.py, and reboot, and you should have a complete device.

 ### expansion & hardware